masak/alma/operators.md

 * Prefixes and postfixes around a term are handled from innermost to outermost.

-* If a prefix and a postfix are both about to be handled, then the one with the tightest priority gets handled first.
+* If a prefix and a postfix are both about to be handled, then the one with the tightest precedence gets handled first.
+If they tie on precedence, then associativity determines which of them gets handled first.

 * Infixes are then handled in order of decreasing tightness.